 Edge: Brady.
 This was close, but we'll give Tom the edge based on the story Jim Nantz told in which he and Tom teamed up to take down Bill Clinton and George H.W.
 Bush in a six-hole match.
 Five up.
 Of course, breaking 80 at Augusta National isn't too shabby, either.
 Then there was that time Manning and Brady (gasp!) teamed up to win a match at Pebble Beach.
 Aww, how sweet!

 We'll call it a draw.
 Manning, who also boasts two holes-in-one, seems to have the edge when it comes to playing, but Brady's "Entourage," appearance and presidential conquest evens things out.
 Nantz, who will call Sunday's big game for CBS, said "it was like a mask came over his face" in describing how Brady rose to the challenge that day.
-If the Patriots are to pull off the upset on the road, they'll probably need similar heroics from their leader.
+If the Patriots are to pull off the win in Denver (The two QBs are 4-0 combined versus each other at home in the playoffs), they'll probably need similar heroics from their leader.